Programmable Rapid Adiabatic Passage laser pulses for Ultra-fast Gates on trapped ions

-where $\eta = \Delta kx_0$ is the Lamb-Dicke parameter and $\hat{D}(iz\eta)$ represents the displacement operator.
-Eq.~\ref{eq2} demonstrates that for a fixed $\Delta k$ direction, the ion's motional state undergoes an instantaneous phase-space displacement whose direction depends on its initial spin state—a phenomenon termed spin-dependent kicks (SDK).
+where $\hat{D}(\alpha) = \exp(\alpha a^\dagger - \alpha^* a)$ is the displacement operator for the motional mode.
+This equation shows that for a fixed $\Delta k$ direction, the ion undergoes an instantaneous phase-space displacement, with the displacement direction conditioned strictly on its internal spin state, as shown in Fig.~\ref{fig:SDK_RAP}(b).